yusuf1478/An_improved_astar_algorithm_for_effective_2D_path_planning/README.md

 # SBA*
-An Improved A* Algorithm for 2D Path Planning of Mobile Robots
+An Improved A* Algorithm for 2D Path Planning of UVs

 This implementation is based on the A* path planning framework from: https://github.com/joedavidbuilds/FOMR-1